 Meters, Pay Stations, Garage Location, and Free Parking

-· One quarter mile south of the Bridge of Lions, there is a pay station located on Avenida Menendez for parking on the opposite side of the bay front.
+- One-quarter mile south of the Bridge of Lions, there is a pay station located on Avenida Menendez on the opposite side of the bayfront.

-· There is street parking on the streets Granada and Cedar.
+- There is street parking on the streets of Granada and Cedar.

-· On Sundays and holidays meters and pay stations, marked by the city crest, are free.
+- On Sundays and national holidays, meters and pay stations marked by the city crest are free.

 St. Augustine Taxis

-Calling a local taxi or Uber during your stay in St. Augustine is ideal for a number of reasons.
+Calling a local taxi or Uber during Nights of Lights is ideal for a number of reasons.
 Instead of driving in circles for a parking place, a taxi can conveniently drop you off at your destination.
-You also pay a flat fee for a cab and don’t have to worry about feeding the meter or watching the clock.
-After learning about St. Augustine’s extensive history and visiting a few attractions, you may want to share a bottle of wine over a romantic dinner or join a pub-crawl tour.
+You also pay a flat fee with a cab and don’t have to worry about feeding the meter or watching the clock.
+Most importantly, Nights of Lights is a time to celebrate the holidays!
+While enjoying St. Augustine’s light display you may want to share a bottle of wine over a romantic dinner or join a pub-crawl tour.
 Driving your vehicle limits activity options, and if you are parked in a meter or pay station area, it also limits the amount of time you have.
-Taxis and Uber exist in St. Augustine but Lyft does not.
+Taxis, Uber, and Lyft exist in St. Augustine.